ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 defined earlier (``nll``), we recover the negative ELBO as the final loss we minimize, as intended.

+.. admonition:: Alternative divergences

    A key benefit of encapsulating the divergence in an auxiliary layer is that we can easily implement and swap in other divergences, such as the :math:`\chi`-divergence or the :math:`\alpha`-divergence.
    Alternative divergences for variational inference is an active research topic [#li2016]_ [#dieng2017]_.

+.. admonition:: Implicit models

    Additionally, we could also extend the divergence layer to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the closed-form expression above.
    This relaxes the requirement on approximate posterior :math:`q_{\phi}(\mathbf{z}|\mathbf{x})` (and incidentally also prior :math:`p(\mathbf{z})`) to yield tractable densities, at the cost of maximizing a cruder estimate of the ELBO.
    This is known as Adversarial Variational Bayes [#mescheder2017]_, and is an important line of recent research that extends the applicability of variational inference to arbitrarily expressive implicit probabilistic models with intractable likelihoods [#tran2017]_.

 ..
 TODO
 .. - thought experiment